A Simplified Proof for the Edge-Density of 4-Planar Graphs: Definitions

-Several neighbor-relationships in $P(\Gamma)$ will be helpful later-on: We say that two faces $f,f'$ are \emph{$i$-neighbors} for $i \in \{0,1,2\}$ if they share in $P(\Gamma)$ an edge and $i$ vertices of $G$, see \cref{fig:definition-neighbors-a}.
+Several neighbor relationships in $P(\Gamma)$ will be useful later: We say that two faces $f,f'$ are \emph{$i$-neighbors} for $i \in \{0,1,2\}$ if they share in $P(\Gamma)$ an edge and $i$ vertices of $G$, see \cref{fig:definition-neighbors-a}.
 Let $f_0 \in P(\Gamma)$ be a 1-triangle and $f_1$ its 0-neighbor.
 For $i\ge 1$, if $f_i$ is a 0-quadrilateral, then let $f_{i+1}$ be the 0-neighbor of $f$ at the edge opposite to $f_{i-1}$.
-For the maximum $i$ (which is $\le 4$ by 4-planarity), we call $f_i$ the \emph{wedge-neighbor} of $f_0$, see \cref{fig:definition-neighbors-b}.
+For the largest such $i$ (which is $\le 4$ by 4-planarity), we call $f_i$ the \emph{wedge-neighbor} of $f_0$, see \cref{fig:definition-neighbors-b}.
 The set of all $f_i$ is the \emph{wedge} of $f_0$.
-Finally, we define two faces $f,f'$ to be \emph{vertex-neighbors}, if they share a crossing $x$ but not an edge of $P(\Gamma)$ incident to $x$, see \cref{fig:definition-neighbors-c}.
+Finally, we define two faces $f$ and $f'$ to be \emph{vertex-neighbors}, if they share a crossing $x$ but not an edge of $P(\Gamma)$ incident to $x$, see \cref{fig:definition-neighbors-c}.

 Finally, we define $H^*$ to be a connected region of 19 faces in $\Gamma$ consisting of a central 0-triangle $t$, where all 0-neighbors of $t$ are 0-pentagons and all vertex-neighbors of $t$ are 0-quadrilaterals.
 Additionally, the two remaining 0-neighbors of the six 0-quadrilaterals and 0-pentagons are 1-triangles, see \cref{fig:hexagon-def}.
 This definition is inspired by dense 2-planar and 3-planar configurations studied in \cite{bungener2024improving}.